 Both Crying and Laughing showed moderate to good recall, but low precision.
 This means that a high proportion of segments detected as these two categories in the lab can be classified in the appropriate category by Zooniverse annotators, but Zooniverse annotators also put into these categories many segments that lab annotators classified in a different manner.
-Most saliently, there is a problematic level of confusion between Crying and Non-Canonical, whereby lab-detected Crying was almost as likely to be classified as such or Non-canonical in Zooniverse (the recall proportion was 49 and 47% respectively), and even worse, 55% of the segments Zooniverse annotators classified as Crying were actually Non-Canonical according to lab annotations.
-This is likely due to the fact that lab annotators had access to the whole segment, and could even listen to the context of that segment, so they could accurately interpret a segment as crying.
-Thus, it is possible that additional analyses, using for instance pitch or duration characteristics at the level of the whole segment rather than the clip could improve classification performance, but for the time being, we cannot recommend Zooniverse annotations to identify crying bouts.
+Most saliently, there is a problematic level of confusion between Crying and Non-Canonical, whereby lab-detected Crying was almost as likely to be classified as such or Non-canonical in Zooniverse (the recall was 51 and 46% respectively), and even worse, 55% of the segments Zooniverse annotators classified as Crying were actually Non-Canonical according to lab annotations.
+This is probably due to the fact that lab annotators had access to the whole segment, and could even listen to the context of that segment, so they could accurately interpret a segment as crying.
+Thus, it is possible that additional analyses, using for instance pitch or duration characteristics at the level of the whole segment rather than the chunk could improve classification performance, but for the time being, we cannot recommend Zooniverse annotations to identify crying bouts.

 As for Laughing, the recall is quite good but precision is low, with confusion involving “Junk” and Non-Canonical to similar extents.
-We are tentative in our interpretation of this result because the category was very sparsely represented, with barely 200 segments classified as Laughing in the whole data set.
+We are tentative in our interpretation of this result because the category was very sparsely represented, with barely 186 segments classified as Laughing in the whole data set.
 We thus recommend additional work, although we expect that perhaps there will be a similar problem (and solution) as indicated for Crying, whereby determination of Laughing versus Non-Canonical will require inspection of segment-level properties.

-Turning now to the child-level analyses, we were particularly interested in derived metrics because this is more typically the goal of such analyses, for instance to study potential individual or group differences, or investigate the impact of an intervention.
-Our results show that, despite agreement variation at the level of the segment, derived metrics were highly correlated across laboratory and Zooniverse data, meaning that variability in precision and recall did not substantially impact key outcome variables.
+Turning now to the child-level analyses, we were particularly interested in derived metrics because this is more typically the goal of such analyses, for instance to study potential individual or group differences, or to investigate the impact of an intervention on a child or group of children.
+Our results show that, despite only moderate levels of agreement at the level of the segment, our two derived metrics (Linguistic and Canonical Proportions) were highly correlated across laboratory and Zooniverse data, meaning that variability in precision and recall did not substantially impact key outcome variables.
 Errors only seemed systematic for the Linguistic Proportion (and not for Canonical Proportion), and they were due to lower Linguistic Proportions from Zooniverse than laboratory data.
 This is due to the fact that a substantial number of Crying segments were classified as Non-Canonical by Zooniverse annotators.
 Nonetheless, since these errors were systematic across infants, they do not affect the study of group or individual variation.

 Our exploratory analyses then dug into some methodological aspects of our data.
 We found that, although individuals vary widely in terms of what proportion of their data is classified as Junk by Zooniverse annotators, this is not a sign that their data as a whole is compromised, with similar levels of correlations between laboratory- and Zooniverse-derived metrics across median groups based on proportion of their data classified as Junk.

-Next, we found that more data led to more reliable measurements: Specifically, our correlations based on 300-500 segments per child were markedly higher than those based on 100 segments per child, particularly when looking at our low-risk, younger participants.
-It is important to note that an advantage of Zooniverse, compared to laboratory annotations, is that it is easier to scale up: More data from each individual child can be annotated this way, which will help countering noise.
+Next, we found that more data led to more reliable measurements: Specifically, our correlations based on 302-1038 segments per child were markedly higher than those based on 100 segments per child, particularly when looking at our low-risk, younger participants.
+It is important to note that an advantage of Zooniverse, compared to laboratory annotations, is that it is easier to scale up: More data from each individual child can be annotated this way, which helps countering noise.